 Use the FleetCalc profitability calculator to plug in your specific numbers — your rental, fuel costs, expected fares — and see your real take-home pay.
 Whether you drive for Uber, Bolt, or both, knowing your numbers is what separates profitable drivers from struggling ones.

-Bolt charges 15-20% commission in South Africa depending on the city and service tier.
+Bolt charges 15-20% commission in South Africa depending on the city and service tier, according to Bolt SA pricing page (2026).
 This is lower than Uber's flat 25%, but Bolt typically offers fewer rides per hour.